Firm Profile > Weil, Gotshal & Manges LLP > Paris, France

 The firm acts on domestic and cross-border matters alike.
 Its lawyers are highly experienced in their respective fields.
 They are recognised for their pragmatic approach and their commitment to clients’ interests.
 To all the matters Weil undertakes, the firm brings the personal attention of its partners, their extensive experience and unequivocally sound business and legal judgement.

-The sophistication, global reach, experience and personal involvement of its partners means that the firm consistently ranks in France at the very top of legal advisors on private equity transactions, public takeovers and reorganisations, distressed M&A, banking and finance, in-court or out-of-court restructurings, as well as tax and competition matters and all types of disputes including criminal investigations that affect companies and their managers.
-19 partners and three counsels supported by 50 associates and 20 clerks are available to best respond to the needs of clients.
+The sophistication, global reach, experience and personal involvement of its partners mean that the firm consistently ranks in France at the very top of legal advisors on private equity transactions, public takeovers and reorganisations, distressed M&A, banking and finance, in-court or out-of-court restructurings, as well as tax and competition matters and all types of disputes including criminal investigations that affect companies and their managers.
+19 partners and eight counsels supported by 45 associates and 20 clerks are available to best respond to the needs of clients.

 |Banking and finance|

 |Romain Ferla||Partner||View Profile|